spectrio/playbook/jr-dev-training.md

 * 3 - 4 hours of self study

 The rest of your day should be spent contributing to live code.
-After all, the best way to learn is to dive in and do!
+After all, the best way to learn is to dive in and do it!
 Your work buddy will get you into our Jira system, find some good tickets for you to work, and assign them to you.

 ## Training Schedule